Tincture Making Workshop

 OTHER SOLVENTS

-Pure unfiltered apple cider vinegar is useful for extracting culinary herbs, lobelia, and other herbs containing alkaloids.
+Pure unfiltered apple cider vinegar is useful for extracting culinary herbs and other herbs containing alkaloids.

 Vegetable glycerin is superior to alcohol for extracting tannins, mucilages and starches.
-For other principles it is not often used by itself.
-It can be mixed with alcohol and water in the preparation of glycerites.
+For other principles it can be used by itselfor mixed with alcohol and water in the preparation of glycerites.7-9 pm Wednesday, February 25 $40

 Register for Tincture Making